feilipu/NASCOM_BASIC_4.7/README.md

 ## USR Jump Address & Parameter Access

+The NASCOM Basic Manual Appendix D describes the use of the `USR(x)` function to call assembly (or compiled C) programs directly from the Basic command line or from within a Basic program.
+Please refer to the Manual Appendix D for further information on mixing Basic and Assembly code.

-For the RC2014 with 32k Basic the location for `USR(x)` loaded user program address is `0x8204`, and with 56k Basic the location for `USR(x)` is `0x2204`.
+For the RC2014 with 32k Basic the location for the `USR(x)` loaded user program address is `0x8204`, and with 56k Basic the location for `USR(x)` is `0x2204`.

 # `HLOAD` Keyword Usage

-1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
-For the RC2014 32kB, suitable origins commence from `0x8400`, and the default z88dk origin for RC2014 is `0x9000`.
+1. Select the preferred origin `ORG` for your arbitrary program, and prepare an Intel HEX file from your program using your preferred assembler, or compile a C program using z88dk.
+For RC2014 Basic 32kB, suitable origins commence from `0x8400`, and the default z88dk origin for the RC2014 target is `0x9000`.
+For  RC2014 Basic 56kB, suitable origins commence from `0x2400`.

 2. Give the `HLOAD` command within Basic.

 3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.
 The RC2014 interface can absorb full rate uploads, so using `slowprint.py` is an unnecessary precaution.

-4. Start your program by typing `PRINT USR(0)`, or `?
-USR(0)`, or other variant if you have a parameter to pass to your program.
+4. Start your program by typing `PRINT USR(0)`, or `?USR(0)`, or other variant if you have a parameter to pass to your program.
+The program should return to Basic on completion.

-5. Profit.

 ## Workflow Notes

 Note that your program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
-Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USR(x)` jump.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without issuing a `RESET` keyword.

 Any Basic programs loaded will also remain in place during a Warm Reset.

-Issuing the `RESET` keyword will clear the RC2014 RAM, and return the original memory contents.
+Issuing the `RESET` keyword will clear the RC2014 RAM, and return the original memory contents equivalent to a cold start.

+## Zen Assembler Notes

+There are several Intel HEX versions of the Zen assembler prepared to use from within RC2014 NASCOM Basic with different RAM origins.
+Use the `HLOAD` Basic keyword to load your choice of HEX file based on how much RAM you wish to leave available for Basic, and launch Zen with `?USR(0)`.
+Exit back to MS Basic with `Q`.

+Use the Zen `ORG` and `LOAD` keywords to place assembled programs above the Zen `EOFP`.
+Use Zen `H` to determine where `EOFP` is located.
+On return to Basic, assembled programs can be launched using the `?USR(0)` command either from immediate mode, or from within a Basic program, after setting the correct `USR` location.

+Check the NASCOM Basic Manual Appendix D for further information on mixing Basic and Assembly code.

 # Modifications to MS Basic